-A log file tracks Remote Filtering activities, such as entering and leaving the network, failing open or closed, and restarting the client.
-Remote Filtering Client creates the log file when it starts for the first time.
+When it starts for the first time, Remote Filtering Client creates a log file that tracks its filtering activities, such as entering and leaving the network, failing open or closed, and restarting the client.
 You control the presence and size of this log file.
-See Configuring Remote Filtering settings, page 158.
+See Configuring Remote Filtering settings, page 184.